 It is a serious violation of university policy for a student to attend any class without first registering for it.
 Instructors may not make exceptions to this policy.

-We've been offering online courses for over ten years, providing a wide variety of courses in small classroom settings.
+Loyola University Chicago has an extensive selection of online and in-person classes.
+Our experienced faclulty teach both online and in small classroom settings during the summer.
 Easily transferrable credits help you make the most of your summer while working toward your academic goals.

 REVIEW important dates and resources

 Even if it's just for the summer, you're one of us.
 You're bound to have questions.
 Find answers about credit transfers, class withdrawls, and book purchases on our FAQs page.

 It's critically important to note key dates and policies that affect registration, grades, and billing:

 View each Summer Session page for key dates and tuition details

 You'll have access to and be expected to utilize Loyola communication channels throughout your courses.

 - Email is our official method of communication and you are strongly urged to check Loyola email daily.
 Access your email account by clicking on “E-Mail” under the “i” button in the top navigation bar.
 Use your UVID and password.

 - Loyola’s online connection to University services is a web- based, self-service system that enables you to access information and resources.
 LOCUS is available 24 hours a day, seven days a week.
 Course enrollment, withdrawal, and tuition payment are just a few of the many services available on LOCUS.

 - LUC Sakai is an educational platform designed to support collaboration and communication between students and professors.
 Through Sakai, you have access to course resources, syllabi, assignments, and grades.
 To access your account, click on “Sakai” under the “i” button in the top navigation.
 Use your UVID and password.